Azure Marketplace User Guide

 This guide provides an overview of Azure Marketplace and describes the basic procedures and important information required to use Azure products.
 For a Chinese-language video, please refer to the Azure Marketplace User Guide.
 More details are provided below.

 1. Introduction to Azure Marketplace

 Azure Marketplace, which is operated by 21Vianet, is a unified portal for displaying Microsoft partner products and services.
 Azure Marketplace is an image warehouse, one of the core engines for Azure cloud services, and a connection platform through which Azure partners can provide customers with the best solutions and services.
-Azure Marketplace operates within mainland China (excluding Hong Kong, Macau, and Taiwan).
+Azure Marketplace operates within China (excluding Hong Kong, Macau, and Taiwan).

 Azure Marketplace provides IT specialists and developers with a variety of apps built on the Azure platform, covering every aspect of apps and systems from the operating systems, security apps, network devices, storage, and databases required to build IT infrastructure, to web apps, data analytics, project management tools, monitoring/control software, and management software.
 These apps also include a large number of first-party apps from Microsoft.You can use the huge range of products on Azure Marketplace to quickly build Azure-based infrastructure, app systems, or development systems.
 Azure Marketplace is a key component of the Microsoft Azure platform ecosystem.

 The three forms of product available on Azure Marketplace are images, ARM templates, and custom services.
 If you select an image or ARM template product, you can deploy the product to the Azure platform using the Azure portal.Custom services cannot be deployed directly to the Azure platform, but you can use “Contact Service Provider” to contact the service provider or integrator and obtain solutions or help for the custom service.